shuysman/nps-microclimate-water-balance/README.md

    - Upload shapefile to set bounding box for data retrieval.
 You can use the original NPS/USFS planting area polygon shapefile here instead of bbox.gpkg, because the 1m LiDAR is provided in big chunks and we'll trim it down to the bbox later.
    - Select `Data` > `Elevation Products (3D Elevation Program Products and Services)` > `Subcategories` > `1 meter DEM`
    - File format:  `GeoTIFF, IMG`
-   - Click `Search Products`, click the little shopping cart to add one layer to cart or add all to cart and stitch together if AOI overlaps multiple
+   - Click `Search Products`, click the little shopping cart to add one layer to cart or add all to cart and stitch together if AOI overlaps multiple files.
    - Save the tiff to [unit]/dem/USGS_1m.tif, add to QGIS project
 4. Crop raster using AOI bboxes
    - "Clip raster by extent" tool in QGIS